Are you making any of these ten common mistakes with your daily oral hygiene routine?

 Ethanol is the main ingredient in most mouthwashes.
 Aside from being very drying, alcohol-based mouthwashes are known to cause oral cancer.

-Keep your mouth fresh and healthy by rinsing with salt water, water with a drop of essential oil, or a sage rinse.
+Keep your mouth fresh and healthy by rinsing with salt water or a sage rinse.

 Check out this video demonstrating how to make a simple natural mouthwash.